"In the beginning:" Where and

 A major difference between Islam and conservative Christianity is that Muslims believe that God forgave Adam and Eve for eating the forbidden fruit.

 Many Christians have a different interpretation of the original couple's sin.
 They believe that God never forgave Adam and Eve.
-Due to scapegoating, the "Original Sin" has been passed down the hundreds of generations until the present day, and will continue in our future.
-They believe that one result of Original Sin is that the default place after death for humans is the torture chamber of Hell, unless they had first attain salvation while on on Earth.
+The first parents "Original Sin" has been passed down the hundreds of generations until the present day, and will continue in our future.
+That is, God decided that all of Adam and Eve's descendents somehow were guilty of original sin even though they were not alive at the time of the sin.
+They believe that one result of Original Sin is that the default place after death for humans is the torture chamber of Hell, unless they had first attain salvation by trusting Jesus as Lord and Savior while they were alive on Earth.

 When did our first parents live?